Alexjblom/SSIcomms/Functional_description_ver2.md

 # 5. Use cases

 All of our use cases have in common that an ongoing peer2peer internet communications session using the SIP protocol needs to set up a DIDComm connection between the same participants, Alice and Bob.
-Alice and Bob are both real persons and for the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.
+For the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.

 ### 5.1.
 Use Case 1:  Alice calls Bob and Bob wonders whether she really is Alice.